-“I think I’d prefer floating in the Dead Sea, where you could stare up at the sky while you find yourself,” I pictured a sky like Texas as I spoke.
-Arms stretched out in the water, the chiseled white clouds reflected down onto the gentle lake of salt and bodies.
+“I think I’d prefer floating in the Dead Sea, where you could stare up at the sky while you find yourself,” as I spoke, I pictured a sky like Texas.
+Expansive and so open that it almost feels suffocating.
+Arms stretched out in the water, the chiseled white clouds would reflect down onto the gentle lake of salt and bodies.

 “Me too,” he said.

 The truth is, I don’t usually need to be alone to find my zen.
 I like people.
 Enjoy their company and dramas, their humor.
 Monday afternoon after a long day of work, someone on my team was frustrating me but I wasn’t ready to turn my back on the human race and float in a dark chamber for an hour.
 I made plans to have dinner with my roommates that night, and drove out to the barn to hack Simon.
 It was going to be the night I tried cantering with the neck rope – an untested skill since I’ve just now gotten comfortable cantering him around on my bareback pad with his bridle.

 Then at the barn I found Simon left inside with a sprung shoe, and spent thirty minutes trying to pry it off with no luck.
 Even though he stood quietly for this for a while, eventually his patience wore thin and he kept dramatically snapping his leg away from me while I tried to pick at the shoe.
 I reflectively popped him on the butt with my hand to reprimand him, and burst a blood vessel on my knuckle.
 The skin stung as I watched it swell and turn purple, the blood from my beating heart running to the surface.